TakNotify/TakNotify.github.io/index.md

 ## Installation

-`TakNotify` libraries are available as NuGet packages and can be installed easily into an ASP.NET Core application by using the `dotnet add package` command:
+`TakNotify` libraries are available as NuGet packages and can be installed easily into an ASP.NET Core application, either by using the "Manage NuGet Packages" feature in Visual Studio or by using the `dotnet add package` command from the command line:

 ```powershell
 dotnet add package TakNotify.AspNetCore
 dotnet add package TakNotify.Provider.Smtp
 ```

-The `TakNotify.AspNetCore` package contains the functionality to register the `INotification` object into the app's Dependency Injection system. `INotification` is the object in `TakNotify` that responsibles to manage the instance of TakNotify Providers and invoke the correct send notification method for you.
+The `TakNotify.AspNetCore` package contains the functionality to register the `INotification` object into the ASP.NET Core Dependency Injection pipeline. `INotification` is the object in `TakNotify` that responsibles to manage the instance of TakNotify Providers and invoke the correct send notification method for you.

-The `TakNotify.Provider.Smtp` package is an example of TakNotify Provider which will be used to send email notifications via SMTP.
+The `TakNotify.Provider.Smtp` package is one of TakNotify Provider which will be used to send email notifications via SMTP.
 You could install multiple providers into an application.

 Both packages above have dependencies to the main `TakNotify` library.
 But you don't have to install it separately because it will be downloaded automatically if you use the NuGet package installation command as above.